-Your veterinarian will recommend that a fresh sample of your pet's feces (bowel movement) is examined as part of every wellness examination.
+Your veterinarian will recommend that a fresh sample of your dog’s feces (bowel movement) be collected prior to the wellness examination.
 This sample will be processed and microscopically evaluated for the presence of parasite eggs.
-In puppies, monthly fecal examinations are extremely important since many pups will have intestinal parasites.
+In puppies, monthly fecal examinations are extremely important since many puppies have intestinal parasites.
 Your veterinarian will also recommend heartworm testing on a schedule that is appropriate for your geographical part of the country.

-As part of a complete wellness examination, your veterinarian will usually recommend "wellness screening tests".
-There are four main categories of wellness testing recommended for the dog: complete blood count (CBC), biochemistry profile, urinalysis, and thyroid hormone testing.
+As part of a complete wellness examination, your veterinarian will usually recommend wellness screening tests.
+There are four main categories of wellness testing recommended for dogs: complete blood count (CBC), biochemistry profile, urinalysis, and thyroid hormone testing.
 Within each category, your veterinarian will advise you about how extensive the testing should be.
 In younger dogs without noticeable health complaints, relatively simple testing may be adequate.
-In middle-aged or geriatric dogs, more comprehensive testing is advisable.
-For older dogs, additional wellness screening tests may include chest or abdominal x-rays to assess the size and appearance of the internal organs (heart, lungs, kidneys, liver) or x-rays of the skeletal system to look for degenerative changes in the bones or joints.
+In middle-aged, senior, or geriatric dogs, more comprehensive testing is advisable.
+For older dogs, additional wellness screening tests may include chest or abdominal radiographs (X-rays) to assess the size and appearance of the internal organs, such as the heart, lungs, kidneys, and liver, or radiographs of the skeletal system to look for degenerative changes in the bones or joints.

 Why are these additional tests recommended?

-Pets cannot tell you how they are feeling, and as a result, disease may be present before you are aware of it.
-To further complicate matters, as part of their survival instincts most dogs will hide signs of subclinical disease (i.e., a disease that is in its early stages and is only causing minimal symptoms).
+Dogs cannot tell you how they are feeling, and as a result, disease may be present before you are aware of it.
+To further complicate matters, as part of their survival instincts, most dogs will hide signs of disease in early stages.
 This means that a health condition may become highly advanced before your dog shows any obvious or recognizable problems.
 Some early warning signs may be detected by your veterinarian during the physical examination, or subtle changes that are suggestive of underlying issues may be found, prompting recommendation for further testing as outlined above.

-If a disease or condition can be detected before a pet shows signs of illness, steps can often be taken to manage or correct the problem before irreversible damage occurs, thus improving the prognosis for a successful outcome.
-In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your pet's quality of life.
+If a disease or condition can be detected before your dog shows signs of illness, steps can often be taken to manage or correct the problem before irreversible damage occurs, therefore improving the prognosis for a successful outcome.
+In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your dog’s quality of life.

-Wellness examinations and testing are particularly important in the geriatric pet, since there is a greater chance that underlying disease may be present.
-This is the reason why semi-annual examinations are recommended for senior pets.
+Wellness examinations and testing are particularly important in senior and geriatric dogs, since there is a greater chance that underlying disease may be present.
+This is the reason why semi-annual examinations are recommended for senior dogs.